Eating Your Way Around Boulder in Five Stops

 , , , , , ,

 While I purposely didn’t want to relive college by moving right back to Boulder, it is and will always be my happy place.
 But outside of undergrad life and my unwavering love for Buff athletics, it’s a pretty amazing place.
 For a small town, it’s been called the foodiest town in America, the prettiest college town, and the most livable city in the country.
 While most people go to Boulder to take advantage of the amazing location adjacent to the Flatirons or hike Chautauqua Park, I like to eat my way around the city, reliving my old college stomping grounds and exploring new gems that have opened since.
-If you’re wondering where to eat in Boulder, I have a few ideas:
+If you’re looking for the best places to eat in Boulder, I have a few ideas:

 For the Best Breakfast in Boulder (tie): Lucile’s or The Buff